 We invite you to explore some of "Our Favorite Things" chosen by some of our favorite people.
 Rack cards available in the galleries and at the museum entrances will help you find the objects, and special labels next to the objects themselves explain in the contributors' own words their personal connection to the piece.
 Each installment of "Our Favorite Things" will also be archived here on the Kelsey website.

-"Our Favorite Things" are highlighted on rack cards available in the gallery and at the entrances.
-We hope you enjoy learning more about the Museum's collections and also invite you to share your favorite objects with us.
+We hope you enjoy learning more about the Kelsey's collections, and we invite you to share your favorite objects with us.

 White limestone, originally painted

 Late Parthian Period (AD 43–226)

 "My favorite object at the Kelsey would have to be the funeral relief from Palmyra (AD 43–326) for so many reasons.
 First of all, it resembles in a striking way my Syrian grand aunt and pulls me back to a country where my family still lives.
 (The dimple in the relief’s left chin even mimics my grand-aunt’s distinctive birthmark.)
 As a funeral relief it also carries a somberness that matches the current lost hellish time in what my family always called 'The Old Country.'"